What is Data Integration?

 Maintenance

 Maintaining the data integration pipeline is a significant challenge as it includes the ongoing upkeep and optimization of integrated systems to ensure they function efficiently and deliver accurate and up-to-date information.
 It’s one of those challenges that don’t get as much limelight as some of the others.
-Over time, data sources may change, new data may become available, and business requirements may evolve.
+Over time, sources may change, new info may become available, and business requirements may evolve.
 Such circumstances necessitate adjustments to the integration process, hence the importance of maintenance.

 Data Integration Best Practices